A little weekend getaway to Metung

 The local playground had a recycled water sprinkler fountain (which the kids loved) so between that and the two pools back at The Moorings the kids had plenty of entertainment.
-Sadly the Gipsland Lakes region is still suffering blue-green alge (I am told two weeks of cold weather will kill it off) so its not recommended you swim there at the moment… However, for future reference, there is a sandy ‘beach’ at Lake King that looked like a great spot for paddling and we did stop there and make sandcastles while watching the sunset.
+Sadly the Gippsland Lakes region is still suffering blue-green algae (I am told two weeks of cold weather will kill it off) so it’s not recommended you swim there at the moment… However, for future reference, there is a sandy ‘beach’ at Lake King that looked like a great spot for paddling and we did stop there and make sandcastles while watching the sunset.

-One of the major pastimes of the area is fishing, so we hired a little boat for a couple of hours and took out some rods and lines… No bites, but was fun to cruise about and watch the sail boats and wild life.
-A note of warning – the 3 year old had a ball and was very eager to participate in any/every way, but the 6 year old whinged quite a bit..
-Afterwards when asked what her favorite bit was she volunteered seeing a pelican up close, being on the flat water (when we went down a little inlet) oh, and getting back to the pier!!
+One of the major pastimes of the area is fishing, so we hired a little boat for a couple of hours and took out some rods and lines… No bites, but was fun to cruise about and watch the sailboats and wildlife.
+A note of warning – the 3-year-old had a ball and was very eager to participate in any/every way, but the 6-year-old whinged quite a bit..
+Afterward when asked what her favourite bit was she volunteered seeing a pelican up close, being on the flat water (when we went down a little inlet) oh, and getting back to the pier!!

-Metung is a 20 minute drive from Lakes Entrance – and if you are serious about beaches then make sure your don’t miss out on seeing the 90 mile beach, accessible via bridge.
+Metung is a 20-minute drive from Lakes Entrance – and if you are serious about beaches then make sure you don’t miss out on seeing the 90-mile beach, accessible via a bridge.
 There is surf patrol during weekends and holidays… It takes a good five minutes to walk across the bridge, over the dune and across the wide expanse of sand to get to the water – so make sure you arrive prepared!
-There are change rooms, showers and toilets (as well as kiosk) located at the beach.
+There are changing rooms, showers and toilets (as well as a kiosk) located at the beach.

 Metung is seriously gorgeous… part of its charm is its very quiet nature (where was everyone, other than at Bancroft Bites?!!) and I guess this is possible because it’s just a little bit further away from everything..